-- Press the down arrow to scroll down and press O (green button) to select Beep.
+- Press F2 to scroll down and press O (green button) to select Beep.

 - Use the number pad to enter a value for Frequency (Hz) and press the down arrow to scroll down and enter values for Volume, Time On (ms), and Time Off (ms).
 Reference the table below for the default values and acceptable ranges.

 - Press O (green button) when finished.